Canaan Union Depot: Decline

 The station had been a junction and transfer point for passengers shifting from north-south NYNHH trains (Berkshire Division) to east-west CNE trains (mainline: Campbell Hall to Springfield and Hartford).
 Passenger service on the CNE line through the station ended in 1927 when the NYNHH acquired the CNE.

 The station was no longer used for passenger service after 1971 when the Penn Central ended its unnamed successor to the Berkshire train, and regular freight service on the line ended in 1974.
 The station then became a retail location, with a restaurant in the southeastern wing.
 When the railroad was reopened as the new Housatonic Railroad in 1980, the station was not repurchased, though the new company did maintain offices there for many years.

 The station was added to the National Register of Historic Places in 1972, and was also included in the Canaan Village Historic District in 1990.

 More than half of the station — namely the southeast half — was destroyed by arson late in the evening of October 12, 2001.
 The Connecticut Railroad Historical Association purchased what was left in 2003, and the organization began to restore it.
 Part of the building shell and the tower were restored, but work then stalled for more than a decade due to red tape required to get grant money, and negotiations with the Housatonic Rail Road over safety issues.
 The project got back on track in 2014.
 The town of North Canann solicited bids for "Rehabilitation of the Union Deport Railroad Station" in August 2015.

 Rebirth

 In December 2018, the Great Falls Brewing Company opened in the refurbished depot.
+The brewery closed at the end of 2024.